 I love bookmarklets.
 They are a handy way to get more functionality out of your browser on certain web pages.
 If you've never heard of them, a bookmarklet is simply a bookmark consisting of Javascript code instead of a website address.
 When you click a bookmarklet while on a web page, it will perform some kind of function on that page.
+Sounds kind of techie, but give it a try.

-short URL — This bookmarklet uses a website's own capabilities to shorten the URL (as opposed to using a 3rd party URL shortener).
+short URL v0.4 — This bookmarklet uses a website's own capabilities to shorten the URL (as opposed to using a 3rd party URL shortener).
 For example, if you've ever seen a really long Amazon URL, perhaps you didn't realize that all you really need is the product's dp number.
 Consider this URL for my brother's book:

 The above URL includes tracking codes, the product title, etc. Well, all you really need is this: